GreenManSK/jms-example/README.md

 1. Write jndi.properties (found in /resources)
 2. Continue according to the TODOs found in /src

-You can run git checkout –f step3 to see if your solution was right.
+You can run git checkout -f step3 to see if your solution was right.

 ## Task03
-Run git checkout –f step4
+Run git checkout -f step4

 There is an implementation of a publisher which sends different messages to different topics.
 Look to the implementation of Publisher to see which two Topics are used.
 Your task is to create 2 Subscribers for each of them.
 Use Spring to create the subscribers.

-You can run git checkout –f step5 to see if your solution was right.
+You can run git checkout -f step5 to see if your solution was right.

 Merry Christmas and happy new year!